 Ocean adventures are one of Maui’s biggest draws, partially accounting for the 1.5 million visitors the island sees annually.
 And while parasailing may have been invented by a Frenchman in the 1960s, it’s become a frequent sight off of Ka’anapali Beach, a glorious stretch of sand in Hawaii’s first master-planned resort community.
 Safe and surreal, the sport allows you to soar over the sea without, well, having to do much of anything except enjoy the scenery with your eyeballs.
 Consider it luxury kite-surfing.
 September is the last month of the year to get your glide on, so relish it while you can.

-For those looking for a more immersive ocean experience, Redline Rafting offers daily snorkeling tours of the lesser visited ‘Forbidden Coast.’
+For those looking for a more immersive ocean experience, Redline Rafting offers daily Molokini snorkeling tours to the lesser visited ‘Forbidden Coast.’
 Departing from Kihei boat ramp, their high speed raft gets you places other boats won’t, including the back side of Molokini Crater and La Perouse Bay, where you may just run into a pod of Hawaiian Spinner Dolphins while marveling at the rugged, lava rock-covered beauty of this quieter, understated area of south Maui.

 Molokai Sea Cliffs + Paia